Own-Data-Privateer/hoardy-mail/README.md

 Ah, well, Google now knows it and will be able track your movements by buying location data from your network operator.
 Thank you very much.

-In theory, as an alternative to application-specific passwords, you can setup OAuth2 update tokes automatically with [mailctl](https://github.com/pdobsan/mailctl), but Google will still ask for your phone number to set it up, and OAuth2 renewal adds another point of failure without really adding any security if you store your passwords in a password manager and use `--passcmd` option described below to feed them into `imaparms`.
+In theory, as an alternative to application-specific passwords, you can setup OAuth2 and update tokens automatically with [mailctl](https://github.com/pdobsan/mailctl), but Google will still ask for your phone number to set it up, and OAuth2 renewal adds another point of failure without really adding any security if you store your passwords in a password manager and use `--passcmd` option described below to feed them into `imaparms`.

 That is to say, I don't use OAuth2, which is why `imaparms` does not support OAuth2.